Glimpse/StickerApp/demo.md

 # Azure App Service

-- Imagine I was prompted to install the App Service extension
+- Imagine I was prompted to install the App Service extension because I have heroku installed
 - Explorer contribution, but I'm not logged in
-- Azure Login experience
+- All azure extensions need to login, and today they are all slightly different
+- do the login dance
   - Working on VS Code application
 - Persists credentials once I log in... restart VS Code and I don't have to log in again
 - Manage subscriptions (work in progress)
 - Now I can create a new Azure App Service